DiscreteMaths/DM04-Functions/NetworkAnalysis-TMulcahy.md

 - PERT (for program evaluation and review technique)
 - CPM (for Critical Path Management)

 Pert was developed to aid the US Navy in the planning and control of its Polaris missile program.
+This was a project to build a strategic weapons system, namely the first submarine launched intercontinental ballistic missile, at the time of the cold war between the USA and Russia.